 1. Folder ownership changes

-- Click the Security tab
+- Click the Security tab at the top.

 2. You don’t have the appropriate permissions

 - Click the Security tab.

 To change the permissions of a file or folder, follow these steps.

-- Log on as an administrator
+- Log on as an administrator.

 - Right-click the file or folder, and then select Properties.

-- Click the Security
+- Click the Security.

-- Under Group or user names, click your name to see the permissions that you have.
+- Under Group or user names, click your name to see your permissions.

 - Click OK.